Dengue Fever: Global Update

 There is no vaccine or medication that protects against dengue fever.

 The Public Health Agency of Canada recommends that travellers protect themselves from mosquito bites when travelling to areas where dengue fever may occur.

 Dengue fever occurs (is endemic) in most tropical and subtropical areas of the world.
 There is a risk of dengue in Africa, Central and South America, the Caribbean, the Eastern Mediterranean, South and Southeast Asia, and Oceania.
 A map of the areas where dengue fever occurs is available from the World Health Organization.

 Dengue fever occurs mainly in urban and semi-urban areas.
 Countries affected by the rainy season are expected to have an increase in dengue cases.

-A locally acquired case of dengue was reported in the Var, a southern region of France in August of this year.
+A locally acquired case of dengue was reported in the Var, a southern region of France in August 2014.
 This has occurred previously in 2010 and 2013 in two separate regions of southern France.

 Japan has reported cases of locally acquired dengue throughout the country although the majority of cases were in people who had visited Yoyogi Park in Tokyo and nearby areas.
 These are the first locally acquired cases of dengue reported in over 70 years.

 Consult a health care provider or visit a travel health clinic preferably six weeks before you travel.

 - Protect yourself from mosquito bites, particularly during peak mosquito biting times around sunrise and sunset.

 - If you develop symptoms similar to dengue fever when you are travelling or after you return, see a health care provider and tell them where you have been travelling or living.